KeYProject/key/.github/pull_request_template.md

 <!-- Please remove if this PR is not related to an issue. -->
 <!-- Please add number if it is in answer to an issue. -->
-This pull request answers to issue #.
+This pull request addresses #.

 ## Intended Change